Reading Time: 23 minutes

 • Fault tolerance: API gateways proxy RESTful communication between microservices, providing a central point to ensure that policies, like security and throttling, are correctly applied across all microservices.

-• Quality of service: Cascading failure is a risk with microservices architecture. runtimes deployed as API gateways can act as “circuit breakers” to quickly detect and isolate services from cascading failure.
+• Quality of service: Cascading failure is a risk with microservices architecture.
+Mule runtimes deployed as API gateways can act as “circuit breakers” to quickly detect and isolate services from cascading failure.

 • Security: Security should be part of the development process, not a feature that developers have to remember to repeat.
 API gateways provide out-of-the-box policies for security, including OAuth 2.0, to ensure that the correct security policies are applied to a set of APIs without the developer having to think too hard about it.